PAG fields interest for Chinese industrial gases firm AirPower -sources

 The sources declined to be named as the information was confidential.

 PAG said the information obtained by Reuters was not accurate but did not elaborate further.
-MIRA did not immediately respond to a Reuters request for comment.
-A representative for AirPower declined to comment.
+MIRA and a representative for AirPower declined to comment.

 A PAG exit from AirPower, either via an IPO or a sale, would mark the firm's biggest cashing-out so far.
 Led by veteran Chinese dealmaker Shan Weijian, PAG is currently aiming to raise $9 billion for what would be its largest buyout fund.